syedshoaibdev/Android-Interview-App/README.md

 When the class is inherited from an abstract class, but not all the abstract methods have been overridden.
 In the case when minimum one of the methods in the class is declared as an abstract.

+**54) What are the steps of the water fall model?**\
+There are six steps of the water fall model:

+1. Requirements Analysis
+2. System Design
+3. Implementation
+4. Testing
+5. Deployment
+6. Maintenance